This is Part 1 of a 5-Part Blog Series

 At nine weeks, as I lay there in the emergency department at 5am after waking up to too much blood to be comfortable with, I was THISCLOSE to saying to the doctors, 'Sorry for taking up your time.
 Now that I think about it, I’m probably totally fine and the bleeding’s most likely just from sex.'

-Glen was optimistic too.
-‘You’ll be okay, babe.’
+My ex was optimistic too.
+‘You’ll be okay, babe.'

 I mean, it felt as those the seas and the skies fucking parted to make way for this pregnancy.
 The stars were aligned.
 The timing was right.
 You know how they say that you’re never really ready to start a family?
 Bullshit!
 I was ready.